-Copies to: Dean
+MICHIGAN STATE UNIVERSITY Copies to: Dean Department Guidance Committee Student

-Department

-Guidance Committee

-Student

-RECORD OF DISSERTATION AND ORAL EXAMINATION REQUIREMENTS FOR DOCTORAL DEGREE CANDIDATE
+RTATION AND ORAL EXAMINATION OR DOCTORAL DEGREE CANDIDATE

 Department of:

-Student's Name: Student Number:
+Student's Name:

 1. Dissertation Title:

-2. Dissertation has been: Accepted Rejected Accepted subject to revisi editorial changes) require
+2. Dissertation has been: Accepted Rejected Accepted subject to revisions (beyond minor editorial changes) required by the Committee.

-Oral examination in defense of the dissertation was conducted on:
+3. Oral examination in defense of the dissertati

-The student Passed
+The student 🗌 Passed Date

-☐ Failed Reason:

-4. Dissenting opinions and signatures of dissenting examiners, if any:
+4. Dissenting opinions and signatures of disser nting examiners, if any:

-5. Subject to the satisfactory completion of other requirements, this student is recommended for the degree Doctor of:
+requirements, this student is recommended for the degree Doctor of:

-☐ Philosophy ☐ Education ☐ Musical Arts
+Philosophy Education Musical Arts

-Signatures of Guidance Committee Members: Printed names of Guidance Committee Members Members:
+Signatures of Guidance Committee Members: Printed names of Guidance Committee Members:

 Chairperson of Guidance Committee Date

 6. Major revisions required:

 7. Revisions, if any, approved:

-Chairperson of Guidance Committee Date
+Chairperson of Guid

-Approved: Department Chairperson: Approved: Department Chairperson:
+Approved: Department Chairperson: Associate/Assistant Dean:

-Associate/Assistant Dean: